cugos/qgisworkshop_org/docs/source/workshop/plugins_tutorial.rst

 The tool we're going to build will be do a few basic things:

-     * The tool will select the activated layer's vector features using a single map click.
+     * The tool will report the X,Y coords of a QgsPoint for every map click.
-     * The tool will display the 'NAME' attribute of any feature (if it exists) for a particular vector layer.
+     * The tool will select any vector features that intersect with that point
      * The tool will have the option of being active or inactive using a checkbox setting.

 .. note:: This tool will work the exact same way that the current Select Single Feature tool works in QGIS.
 The purpose is to illustrate the steps in fleshing out a plugin.
-There are more practical examples at the end of this tutorial.
+There are more practical excercises at the end of this tutorial that will work your fu.

 Knowing the overall plugin idea will lead us to list the implementation tasks that we can tackle one at a time:

     1. Implement map canvas point click and point coordinate feedback
     2. Implement selection of feature on point click
-    3. Implement attribute feedback if the active layer has a 'NAME' attribute
-    4. Implement making the tool inactive and active using checkbox
+    3. Implement making the tool inactive and active using checkbox

 Designing the GUI